danieljcave/inphysical-plans/README.md

 ## Profile
 ### View Profile Page
 When users create their accounts, users profiles are automatically created for the user.
 This is a place where they can upload their own content and make it more personal so people can get to know them and see who they are reading or interacting with.
 The profile page has a range of fields that they can fill.
 Only Required is a small bio, the rest is recommended to fill out but optional.
-Users can upload a photo, first and last name, bio, gym focus, occupation and social medial links, Twitter, facebook, Instagram and a website or other link.
+Users can upload a photo, first and last name, bio, gym focus, occupation and social media links, Twitter, facebook, Instagram and a website or other link.

-This allows users to contact they authors outside the website if they want to or just get to know them on a more personal level.
+This allows users to contact the authors outside the website if they want to or just get to know them on a more personal level.
 But is optional so users can put as much or as little as they like.

 ![New User Profile](/readME-assets/features/new_user_pfrofile.png)

 ![User Profile](/readME-assets/features/profile.png)

 ### Edit Profile Page
-Users are check to confirmed if the profile user id matches with the correct profile. if they match then they are able to update or delete their profile.
+Users are checked to confirm if the profile user id matches the correct profile. if they match then they are able to update or delete their profile.
 The user has the same fields as before and can update or remove any information they would like to.
 Once they updated their profile they redirected back and received a message.

 ![Edit Profile](/readME-assets/features/update%20profile.png)
 <details>